bradritrax/bot/README.md

 - spam - Spam Ping The Mention User
 - dupe - Perform Frame Dupe
 - say -  Use Discord to Chat in Minecraft Server
-- movement - Bunch of Movement Commands
+- movement - To See all Movement Commands.
 - online - Get List of Online Player.
 - tps - Get current TPS(TickPerSecond) of Server.
 - help - Get List of All Available Commands.